Victor-codigo/OrderList-api/README.md

 # Prerequisites
 - Install docker.
-- Or if you prefer to create your own configuration,  is needed a HTTP server, PHP 8.3, MySQL 8.0.37
+- Or if you prefer to create your own configuration,  is needed a HTTP server, PHP 8.3, MySQL 8.0.37 and SMTP server

 # Installation
 ## Docker